Pirithous: Rescue

-Heracles freed Theseus from the stone, but the earth shook when he attempted to free Pirithous.
+Heracles later freed Theseus from the stone, during his Twelfth and final Labour, but the earth shook when he attempted to free Pirithous.
 He had committed too great a crime for wanting the wife of one of the great gods as his own bride.
-According to a scholium on Aristophanes, in a lost play by Euripides, Hades had Pirithous fed to Cerberus for his impiety.
+According to a scholium on Aristophanes, in a lost play by Euripides or Critias, Hades had Pirithous fed to Cerberus for his impiety.
 By the time Theseus returned to Athens, the Dioscuri (Helen's twin brothers Castor and Pollux) had taken Helen back to Sparta; they had taken captive Aethra as well as Pirithous' sister, Physadeia, and they became handmaidens of Helen and later followed her to Troy.

 The rescue of Theseus and Pirithous acquired a humorous tone in the realm of Attic comedy, in which Heracles attempted to free them from the rock to which they had been bound together in the Underworld (for having tried to carry off Persephone).
 He succeeded in freeing only Theseus and left behind his buttocks attached to the rocks.
-Due to this Theseus came to be called hypolispos, meaning "with hinder parts rubbed smooth."
+Due to this Theseus came to be called Hypolispos, meaning "with hinder parts rubbed smooth".
 This may have been a later invention.

 Pirithous was worshiped at Athens, along with Theseus, as a hero.